Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 <p class="caption">(\#fig:fig12-8)Sample documentation form for an external data provider to complete</p>
 </div>

 Once you begin receiving these files, it is important to review them before saving them and preparing for further data cleaning.
 Review files to ensure all participants are accounted for and all requested variables are accounted for.
 Also make sure you have all necessary information to correctly interpret the data (i.e., any required documentation).
 Last, just like you would during data collection, track the information received in your participant tracking database (i.e., track school record received for `stu_id` = 1234).
 This will also help you identify potential duplicates or missing data.
 If any errors are found, reach back out to your contact for help as needed.
+Last, store files in a manner that adheres to applicable agreements, and name the files according to your style guide rules.

 > **Note** <br> <br>
 When working with external datasets, it is possible to encounter inconsistencies across data sources (e.g., a student is shown in a different school across two files), as well as duplicate records within a data source (e.g., a student has two state reading assessment scores) [@levesque_guide_2015].
 These anomalies can happen due to human error or due to circumstances such as student mobility.
 While you may be able to work with your data provider to solve some data issues, for others it may be important for you to develop and document your own data management rules that you consistently apply to your external data sources during the data cleaning phase (e.g., if duplicate assessment records exist, the earliest assessment date is used).